Greetings, fellow denizen of the interwebs! My name is Antonio (I usually go by Tony).

 A.A.
 Ginart, L. van der Maaten, J. Zou, C. Guo.
 SubMix: Practical Private Prediction for Large-Scale Language Models.
 Preprint, 2022.

 A.A.
 Ginart, M. Zhang, J. Zou.
 MLDemon: Deployment monitoring for machine learning systems.
+International Conference on Artificial Intelligence and Statistics (AISTATS), 2022.
 Challenges in Deploying and Monitoring Machine Learning Systems @ ICML, 2021.

 A.A.
 Ginart, M. Naumov, D. Mudigere, J. Yang, J. Zou.
 Mixed Dimension Embeddings with Application to Memory-Efficient Recommendation Systems.
 International Symposium on Information Theory (ISIT), 2021.
 PeRSonAl @ ISCA, 2020.
 Github.